decentraland/adr/content/ADR-180-communication-adapters.md

 ## Specification

-The realms will provide the ways to get a connection string for our session, with that connection string a communications adapter must be created, which will use a communications transport under the hood.
+The realms will provide ways to get a connection string for our session.
+A communications adapter must be created with that connection string, which will use a communications transport under the hood.

 All communications adapters must implement the semantics defined in [ADR-104](/adr/ADR-104).
 Some adapters, like livekit, may take advantage of their underlying implementations to set up Voice chat.